-With so many things to consider during holiday travel, the last thing you want to worry about is the safety of your little ones.
+With so many things to consider for shepherds hut holidays, the last thing you want to worry about is the safety of your little ones.
 Extra drivers on the road in a panic to do their last-minute shopping, snowy or icy weather conditions, and potholes in the road caused by salt and snowplows are just a few things you will need to consider when keeping your family safe.

 Not only do you have to pay extra attention to everything going on around you, but you have to consider the extra packages on the backseat, being distracted by obligations, plus keeping your children safe and happy.
 Ask this San Francisco wrongful death attorney, nothing can ruin the holidays quite like a car accident.
 So, here are some holiday tips for kids and car safety that will help you get it all done.